Image from 1917 Chronicle Newspaper.

 George married Dorothy Francesca Holden-White, born Hemsworth, Yorkshire.
 They had 1 son:

-George Ethelbert Earnshaw Burton is also remembered on the war memorial at Belstead, Suffolk.
+George Ethelbert Earnshaw Burton is also remembered on the Chapel war memorial at Ipswich School.
 His death was reported in the Eton College Cronicle – Etona Non Immemor – issue 27th July 1916, and the E.A.D.T 20th July 1916, and on the war memorial at Belstead, Suffolk, and at St Mary at Stoke Church Ipswich War Memorial and Ipswich school ww1 memorial

 Suffolk Regiment, 4th Battalion: